kilian-group/phantom-wiki/README.md

 cd <some location outside of this repo>
-pip install -U "huggingface_hub[cli]" hugginface-cli login git clone https://huggingface.co/datasets/mlcore/phantom-wiki git lfs install
+pip install -U "huggingface_hub[cli]" hugginface-cli login
+# NOTE: when creating a new access token, set the token type to be `write`
+git clone https://huggingface.co/datasets/mlcore/phantom-wiki
+git lfs install
 ```